Sponsor and status

 Sponsor.
 Representative for California's 48th congressional district.
 Republican.

 Length: 4 pages

-This resolution was introduced on June 20, 2018, in a previous session of Congress, but was not enacted.
+This resolution was introduced on June 20, 2018, in a previous session of Congress, but it did not receive a vote.

 Jun 20, 2018